pranRV/portfolioCC/README.md

 ## Project Folder Structure

 portfolioCC/
-├── index.html               # Main HTML file containing the entire website structure ├── README.md                # Description of the project and its structure
+|-- index.html               # Main HTML file containing the entire website structure
+|-- README.md                # Description of the project and its structure
+|-- Dockerfile               # Docker configuration to serve HTML via NGINX.

 ## About the Project